jf-viguier/docs/development/architecture/domain/cqrs.md

 }
 ```

-To execute your command, use the `CommandBus` service.
-The `CommandBus` automatically finds and executes the right handler.
+To execute the command, use the `CommandBus` service.
+The `CommandBus` automatically finds and executes the right handler thanks to the `#[AsCommandHandler]` attribute.

 Here's an example from a Symfony controller.